deepserket/telegram-bot-youtube-downloader/README.md

   - Improve space-requirement of hard-split (is 2 times size_of_video, the goal is size_of_video + 49MB)
   - Improve soft-split of the videos
   - PEP8
-  - Add a queue to manage multiple users
   - Remove duplicates of resolution
   - Add geo-bypass feature
   - Add playlist download feature